rainbowism/Entrando/README.md

 A simple entrance randomizer tracker.
 There is no logic for tracking accessible entrances.
 Has some extra features for making criss-cross easier to track.

+You can download it [here](https://github.com/rainbowism/Entrando/releases), and the html5 version is available [here](https://rainbowism.com/entrando/).

 ## Usage

 * Map in the bottom right is an options menu.